gaps-closure/ect/security-compliance/README.md

 - The CLE labels in `orange.json` and `purple.json` should together, contain all of the CLE lables in `original.json`, where every label in `original.json` with level `orange` appears in `orange.json`, and every label in `original.json` with level `purple` appears in `purple.json`.
+Update: FALSE.
-- The only labels duplicated in `orange.json` and `purple.json` will be TAGS that do not appear in `original.json`, which must differ only in their level.
+- The only labels in `orange.json` and `purple.json` that don't appear in `original.json` will be TAGS, which must differ only in their level.
 - Variables and functions that are annotated in the original must have a matching annotation in the partitioned code.
 - Once JSON agreement is determined, code w/ annotations